PrachiSharma6/Learning/NextJS.md

 }
 export default Page
 404 Page
+404 – NOT found, the browser was able to communicate with a given server, but the server could not find what was requested.
 If you want to customize 404 error page, create 404.tsx/.js file under pages folder.
 Customizing The 500 Page
+500 – Internal Server Error the server encountered an unexpected condition that prevented it from fulfilling the request.
 To customize the 500 page you can create a pages/500.js file.
 This file is statically generated at build time.
 API routes -
 API routes provide a solution to build a public API with Next.js.
 Any file inside the folder pages/api is mapped to /api/* and will be treated as an API endpoint instead of a page.
-They are server-side only bundles and won't increase your client-side bundle size. pages/api/hello.ts import type { NextApiRequest, NextApiResponse } from 'next' type ResponseData = {
+They are server-side only bundles and won't increase your client-side bundle size.
+API : An application programming interface is a way for two or more computer programs or components to communicate with each other. pages/api/hello.ts import type { NextApiRequest, NextApiResponse } from 'next' type ResponseData = {